uutzinger/BioMedicalSensorBoard/Impedance_Potential_Board/README.md

   <img src="..\assets\pictures\ECG_BIOZ_Front_Closed_without_Plugins.jpg" style="width: 500px;">
 </a>

-For general consideration of bio impedance design and safety: [Analog Devices: Bio-Impedance Circuit Design for Body Worn Systems"](https://www.analog.com/en/resources/analog-dialogue/articles/bioimpedance-circuit-design-challenges.html)

-For BIOZ and ECG MediBrick we use the MAXIM [MAX30001G](datasheets/max30001g.pdf) analog front end (AFE).
+For BIOZ and ECG MediBrick we use the MAXIM/Analog Devices [MAX30001G](datasheets/max30001g.pdf) analog front end (AFE).
 It's a modern design with a "waver level packaging" foot print of the sensor which makes is difficult to solder and increases costs for PCB manufacturing.

 The MAX30001G can measure: